liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 as `bootstrap <https://github.com/twbs/bootstrap/tree/master/less>`_ or `foundation <https://github.com/zurb/foundation/tree/master/scss/foundation/components>`_.

-All SCSS file that should not be compiled on their own should begin with an underscore (``_``).
+All SCSS files not to be compiled on their own should begin with an underscore (``_``).
 They should be structured into folders according to common language terms: ``widgets``, ``layout``, ``base``, ``states`` (only global states), ``variables``, ``mixins``.
 Further structure may